 The Arlington Agricultural Research Station is used by almost all disciplines in the College of Agricultural and Life Sciences.
 The 2,000 acre complex is composed of 12 crop and livestock units.
-These include: Agronomy, Beef Cattle Nutrition, Beef Cattle Grazing, Emmons Blaine Dairy Cattle Research Center, Entomology, Great Lakes Bioenergy Research Center, Headquarters, Horticulture, Plant Pathology, Sheep Research Unit, Soil Science, and Swine Research and Teaching Center.
+These include: Agronomy, Beef Cattle Nutrition, Beef Cattle Grazing, Emmons Blaine Dairy Cattle Research Center, Entomology, Great Lakes Bioenergy Research Center, Headquarters, Horticulture, Plant Pathology, Sheep Research Unit, Soil Science, Swine Research and Teaching Center and the Wisconsin Foundation Seed Program .
 The Forest and Wildlife Ecology Department maintains approximately 55 acres of trees for research.
 Biological Systems Engineering researchers work with many of the units across the station.

 There is no single focus to the station’s research; rather, the station supports a wide cross section of research.